pravega/pravega-samples/spark-connector-examples/README.md

 tar -xzvf ~/Downloads/spark-2.4.1-bin-hadoop2.7.tgz
 ln -s spark-2.4.1-bin-hadoop2.7 current export PATH="$HOME/spark/current/bin:$PATH"
-~/spark/current/sbin/start-all.sh
 ```

-Confirm that you can browse to the Spark Master UI at http://localhost:8080/.
+By default, the script `run_spark_ap.sh` will use an in-process Spark mini-cluster
+that is started with the Spark job ("--master local[2]").

 ### Build and Install the Spark Connector